Wandalen/wTools/module/core/former/Readme.md

 ## Example : Custom Definition

-Define a custom former definition and custom forming logic, and apply them to a container.
+Define a custom former definition and custom forming logic, and apply them to a collection.

-The example showcases how to accumulate elements into a container and then transform them into a single result using a custom `FormingEnd` implementation.
+The example showcases how to accumulate elements into a collection and then transform them into a single result using a custom `FormingEnd` implementation.
 This pattern is useful for scenarios where the formation process involves aggregation or transformation of input elements into a different type or form.

 ```rust
 # #[ cfg( any( not( feature = "derive_former" ), not( feature = "enabled" ) ) ) ]